jsdelivr/globalping-cli/README.md

 Max: 1.588 ms
 Avg: 1.584 ms
 ```
+You can select multiple locations for running a command by using a comma `,` as a delimiter.
+When doing so, make sure to also specify the number of tests to run with the `--limit` flag.
+For example, to run ping from four different locations (as we did in the example above), add `--limit 4` to make sure you get one test result per location.
+Otherwise, the default limit of 1 will be selected, resulting in a random result from one of the four locations.

+Finally, you can use the `--latency` parameter to only get the summarized latency data instead of the full raw output.

+> [!TIP]
+> We recommend reading our [tips and best practices](https://github.com/jsdelivr/globalping#best-practices-and-tips) to learn more about defining locations effectively!

 #### Share results online
 Include a link at the bottom of your results using the `--share` flag to view and share the test results online.